Leon Klinghoffer: Hijacking and shooting

-In 1985, Klinghoffer (then 69, retired, and in a wheelchair) was on a cruise on the Achille Lauro with his wife Marilyn to celebrate their 36th wedding anniversary.
-On October 7, four hijackers from the Palestine Liberation Front (PLF) took control of the liner off Egypt as it was sailing from Alexandria to Port Said, Egypt.
-Holding the passengers and crew hostage, they ordered the captain to sail to Tartus, Syria, and demanded the release of 50 Palestinians, then in Israeli prisons, including the Lebanese prisoner Samir Kuntar, who had been responsible for the murder of five civilians in a terrorist attack in 1979.
+In 1985, Klinghoffer (then 69, retired, and using a wheelchair) was on a cruise on the Achille Lauro with his wife Marilyn to celebrate their 36th wedding anniversary.
+On October 7, four hijackers from the Palestinian Liberation Front (PLF) took control of the liner off Egypt as it was traveling from Alexandria to Port Said, Egypt.
+Taking the passengers and crew hostage, they ordered the captain to travel to Tartus, Syria, and demanded the release of 50 Palestinians, then in Israeli prisons, including the Lebanese prisoner Samir Kuntar, who had been responsible for the murder of five civilians during a terrorist attack in 1979.

-If the prisoners were not released, the hijackers said they would begin killing hostages, "We will start executing at 3:00 p.m. sharp."
+The hijackers said that if the prisoners were not released they would begin killing hostages: "We will start executing at 3:00 p.m. sharp."
 Syria, having consulted with the U.S. and Italian governments, did not respond to any of the demands.

 As 3:00 p.m. neared, the terrorists began to decide who to kill by shuffling the U.S., British, and Austrian hostages' passports.
 They selected Leon Klinghoffer to be killed first.
-Several reasons have been put forward that may have contributed to why Klinghoffer was chosen.
+Several reasons have been proposed that may have contributed to why Klinghoffer was chosen.
 Earlier in the hijacking, he had refused to be silent when gunmen took his watch and cigarettes, becoming brusque and complaining in his slurred speech; this antagonized some of the hijackers, though one of them gave Klinghoffer his possessions back.
-Additionally, Klinghoffer was Jewish and American, and his wheelchair made him both difficult to move around the ship and an absence less likely to trigger a chain reaction of resistance among the surviving hostages.
+Additionally, Klinghoffer was Jewish and American, and his wheelchair made him both difficult to move around the ship and his absence less likely to cause resistance among the surviving hostages.
 One of the hijackers, Youssef Majed al-Molqi, later gave a statement on why he was chosen: "I and Bassm [al-Ashker] agreed that the first hostage to be killed had to be an American.
 I chose Klinghoffer, an invalid, so that they would know that we had no pity for anyone, just as the Americans, arming Israel, do not take into consideration that Israel kills women and children of our people."